 Alumnae make a huge contribution at this event.
 The planning committee, coordinators and national leaders are almost all alumnae.
 All alumnae attending the convention can offer input to the alumnae delegates, who are then responsible for casting their votes on behalf of all alumnae members worldwide.
 In 2017, the alumnae delegation will consist of 20 votes—25 percent of the total votes.
 OPA also reimburses each alumnae delegate half of the travel expenses in accordance with the national travel policy.
 The other half of the travel expenses as well as lodging and registration fee is the responsibility of the alumnae delegate.

 But the best part of attending the convention is the chance to make new OPA memories beyond college, build new friendships, strengthen bonds with other sisters, and find a new way for personal growth in the sorority.
 The agenda also designates time for alumnae to gather in their own special sessions, attend the alumnae society induction and share meals as a group.

 Whether serving as an alumnae delegate or to renew bonds with the sorority, all alumnae are eligible to participate in the annual alumnae convention raffle.
 The winner receives an all-expenses paid trip to the convention—transportation, lodging (at the double rate) and registration.
 It’s an $800 value!

-To enter, make a donation of $25 or more to the OPA Scholarship Fund.
+To enter, make a donation of $25 or more to the OPA Scholarship Trust.
 Each $25 increment gets you an additional entry into the raffle, so $100 will get four chances, $200 will get eight chances, etc.

 If the winner cannot attend the convention, she can transfer her prize to any other alumnae member.
 If she wishes to upgrade her room to a single (perhaps to bring a family member along), she simply pays the difference in the room rate.